jonataslaw/getx/README.md

 Get.offAllNamed("/NextScreen");
 ```

-## Using with Named Routes and And offering full flutter_web support (REQUIRED FOR NAMED ROUTES):
+## Configure the Named Routes and And offering full flutter_web support to friendly urls:

-### Add " navigatorKey: Get.key," to MaterialApp
+### If you have not yet added "navigatorKey: Get.key," to your MaterialApp, do it now.
+Take the opportunity to add an "initialRoute" and your "onGenerateRoute".

 ```dart
 void main() {